 Reference: NCC BCA Vol. 1, Specification C1.10-5 referencing AS 4254.2, Section 2.1.2

 Rigid ductwork must comply with the following fire hazard properties as set out in AS 4254.2 (see Table 2 Minimum Fire Hazard Properties).
-These requirements apply to both bulk insulation used to lag rigid ductwork and to pre-insulated ductwork systems.

 Reference: NCC BCA Vol. 1, Specification J5.2-2 referencing AS 4254.2, Section 2.2.4